Bookmark This Steeplechase Schedule for Races in and Around Delaware

 2:50 p.m.

-• Third race: the Radnor Hunt Cup
+• Third race: The National Hunt Cup

 3:30 p.m.